SimoneAstarita/queer_NLP_bib/README.md

 # Queer NLP Paper Repository
 This repository collects papers that sit at the intersection between the queer community and natural language processing.
 It is sorted by tasks, and a single paper can appear in multiple sections.
 Tasks are presented in alphabetical order and papers are presented in chronological order.
-At the end, position papers are added, as well as papers revolving around the solution of a particular shared task.
+At the end, there are position papers as well as papers revolving around the solution of a particular shared task.
+The citation style used is akin to the one used by the Association for Computational Linguistics (ACL).
+The [bib file](refs.bib) contains unique references for all the papers in this repository.

 This repository does not contain:
 - papers from outside of NLP (e.g. linguistics, sociology, gender studies);